How we work

 ― Dr. Herbert Shofield

 We see many benefits to confidence, conviction, and bravery, but no value in ego.
-It hinders collaboration, squashes innovation, and destroys moral.
+It hinders collaboration, squashes innovation, and destroys morale.
 It has no place at Resend.

 Instead, we encourage a confident curiosity approach to work.
 With confident curiosity, we're brave enough to share our values, views, and convictions, but open enough to have empathy for other perspectives and to learn from other ways.